jiananarthurli/insight_data_challenge/README.md

 ```
 Smith,David,BENZTROPINE MESYLATE,1500
 ```
-- The third case is to handling commas in patients' name:
+- The third case is to test handling commas in patients' name:
 ```
 1000000004,"Rodriguez, Jr.",Maria,CHLORPROMAZINE,2000
 ```